Guest Reviews This tour doesn't have any reviews because it is a new tour. Be the first to review it!

 Afternoon: Bullay to Beilstein — 22 km (14 miles)

-What to Expect: Start riding from the Art Nouveau town of Traben-Trarbach, following the hairpins of the Mosel as it flows through the steepest vineyards in Europe.
-The scenery is breathtaking, and many interesting sights can be explored along the way.
+Start your ride in the Art Nouveau town of Traben-Trarbach, following the Mosel’s winding path through Europe’s steepest vineyards.
+The breathtaking scenery is dotted with fascinating sights to explore along the way.
 Board the barge in Bullay and cruise to Beilstein.
-If you instead cycle from Bullay, you ride a quiet road with a bit of traffic before returning to a river-hugging bike path past the steepest vineyards in Bremm and through campgrounds, passing families of swans and charming villages.
-Once you see the castle ruins, you have arrived in Beilstein, where you meet the barge and cruise on to Cochem.
+If you choose to cycle from Bullay instead, follow a quiet road with some traffic before rejoining a scenic, river-hugging bike path.
+Pass through Bremm’s dramatic vineyards, campgrounds, and charming villages, spotting families of swans along the way.
+Once the castle ruins come into view, you’ll know you’ve arrived in Beilstein, where you’ll meet the barge and continue cruising to Cochem.

 Cumulative Distance Range: 26 – 48 km (16 – 30 miles)